6 Incredible Examples of Urban Infill

 The Belmont Dairy: Portland, Oregon

-Market-rate live/work lofts were built above the renovated commercial space in the existing industrial building, while affordable units are incorporated in new construction.
+Market-rate live/work lofts were built above the renovated commercial space in the existing industrial building, while affordable units are incorporated into new construction.

 The completed infill project is a 141,000-square-foot, transit-oriented mixed-use building on two city blocks in southeast Portland.
 Today, the development features 85 apartments built atop street-level retail stores, including a restaurant, a hair salon, and a 20,000-square-foot grocery.